MohammadKani/awesome-chatgpt-prompts/README.md

 > such as fuel consumption type etc., First inquiry – “Car won't start although
 > battery is fully charged”

-## Act as an Artist Advisor
+## به عنوان یک Artist Advisor

 Contributed by: [@devisasari](https://github.com/devisasari)

-> I want you to act as an artist advisor providing advice on various art styles
+> I want you to به عنوان یک artist advisor providing advice on various art styles
 > such tips on utilizing light & shadow effects effectively in painting, shading
 > techniques while sculpting etc., Also suggest music piece that could accompany
 > artwork nicely depending upon its genre/style type along with appropriate